Palawan – Best 20 places to visit in 2019 [updated]

 So much diversity

 There really is so much to see and do in the whole province of Palawan that you really do need several nights, if not more, to really fully explore it.
 I have absolutely no doubt this is the best of the best Philippines destinations.
 It is well worth the time to explore as much as you can.
-There are a number of tour operators in Palawan offering various tour packages in which you get to indulge in scuba diving, snorkeling and island hopping. these also allow you to chill out on some of the beautiful white sand beaches while eating fresh seafood for lunch. there are also sunset cruises, zip lining, and many other activities to indulge in.
+There are a number of tour operators in Palawan offering various tour packages in which you get to indulge in scuba diving, snorkelling and island hopping. these also allow you to chill out on some of the beautiful white sand beaches while eating fresh seafood for lunch. there are also sunset cruises, zip lining, and many other activities to indulge in.

-With Boracay being closed down for the next 6 months, Palawan is easily the best alternative in the country.
-It will not be long until Palawan surpasses Boracay as the leading tourist destination in the Philippines.
 Let’s now take a look at some of the places that I have personally visited in Palawan.
 With 1,780 islands, there are many more places other than what I have listed below.
 These can be seen by doing the various set tour packages, or by hiring your own boat in which you can explore even more.
 I’m sure you’ll be able to find many options by doing your research on the internet.
 However, my list below will give you a good starting point.

 I have broken this article up into places to visit in El Nido and Coron, as each place offers something unique.
-I hope you enjoy the article and what’s more, I hope you are able to visit Palawan and enjoy the beauty that this incredible place has to offer.
+I hope you enjoy the article and what’s more, I hope you are able to visit Palawan in 2019 and enjoy the beauty that this incredible place has to offer.

 1).
 Cadlao Island